AnkitKumarHub/netflix-gpt/README.md

 - using vite configured react
 - configured tailwindCSS
 - Header
+- Routing of App
 - Login Form
 - Sign up form (using same form)
-- validation => use formik library for the validation in react
+- Form validation => use formik library for the validation in react
+- useRef hook

+//How to take input data(email password ) from the form
+1. you can use state varibale and bind that varibale along with the input box as soon as type on the input box the state variable will change => create state variable for email name password
+2. you can use the reference of those input boxes => useRef

 **Fatures**
 - Login/Sign Up